logo for marriage-success-secrets.com

 16. Children of divorce, particularly boys, tend to be more aggressive toward others than those children whose parents did not divorce.
 (Emery, “Marriage, Divorce and Children’s Adjustment, 1988)

-Suicide Statistics About Children and Divorce
+Suicide Children and Divorce Statistics

 17. People who come from broken homes are almost twice as likely to attempt suicide than those who do not come from broken homes.
 (Velez-Cohen, “Suicidal Behavior and Ideation in a Community Sample of Children” Journal of the American Academy of Child and Adolescent Psychiatry 1988)

-High School Drop Out Statistics About Children and Divorce
+High School Drop Out Statistics

 18. Children of divorced parents are roughly two times more likely to drop out of high school than their peers who benefit from living with parents who did not divorce.
 (McLanahan, Sandefur, “Growing Up With a Single Parent: What Hurts, What Helps” Harvard University Press 1994)